Every Homeschool

 Price

-No single publication covers this whole terrain for real families.
+No single portal covers this whole terrain for real families.
 Trade blogs skew method-tribal.
-Curriculum publisher content is self-interested.
+Curriculum vendor content is self-interested.
 Facebook groups are warm but information-thin.
-Homeschool news — as news — doesn't really exist.
+Homeschool landscape data, where to find it, whether it's current , has never been put in one open place.

-Every Homeschool exists to be the hub that should have existed all along.
-Neutral on method.
-Neutral on faith.
-Built to serve the Waldorf family in Oregon, the classical family in Texas, the Catholic family in Boston, and the eclectic secular family in Phoenix on the same editorial terms.
-We write what we'd want if we were reading.
-We cite every source.
-We name every sponsor.
-We never pick favorites in the reviews.
+Every Homeschool is the portal that should have existed all along.
+Built to serve the Waldorf family in Oregon, the classical family in Texas, the Catholic family in Boston, and the eclectic secular family in Phoenix on the same terms.
+Every curriculum on one rubric.
+Every state's ESA program on one matrix.
+Every method given a fair hearing.
+We cite every source, name every sponsor, and never pick favorites.

 editor@everyhomeschool.com